nhost/hasura-backend-plus/docs/configuration.md

 ## Connect to Hasura

 In order to connect HBP to Hasura, you need to provide the Hasura GraphQL endpoint in the `HASURA_ENDPOINT` environment variable.
 Note that this should include the full path of the GraphQL endpoint, usually ending with `/v1/graphql`.
-For example, in the [default docker-compose file of the HBP repository](https://github.com/nhost/hasura-backend-plus/blob/master/docker-compose.yaml), `HASURA_ENDPOINT` is `http://graphql-engine:8080/v1/graphql`.
+For example, in the [default docker-compose file of the HBP repository](https://github.com/nhost/hasura-backend-plus/blob/master/docker-compose.yaml), `HASURA_ENDPOINT` equals `http://graphql-engine:8080/v1/graphql`.

 You also need to provide a valid Hasura admin secret key in the `HASURA_GRAPHQL_ADMIN_SECRET` environment variable.
 Note that this variable is mandatory for HBP to work, i.e. HBP won't work if your Hasura instance is not secured with such an admin key.
 You can find further reading about admin secret keys in the [Hasura documentation](https://hasura.io/docs/1.0/graphql/manual/deployment/production-checklist.html#set-an-admin-secret).